Grading Method and Procedures

 Course Repeat

-A student may repeat a course once, unless otherwise stipulated in the course description or unless an additional repeat is authorized by the student's academic dean.
-If the course is a prerequisite to another course, the repeated course must be successfully completed before the other course is taken.
-If the student has received credit for a more advanced course in the same subject, a repeated course is treated merely as another course, along with the first, in calculating the point average, unless the student secures an approved repetition form for recalculation of point average from the dean of the college in which the student is enrolled.
+A student may repeat a course twice, unless otherwise stipulated in the course description or unless an additional repeat is authorized by the student's academic dean.
 A course repeated, however, may be counted only once as credit toward a student's total academic hours for graduation.

 Recalculation of GPA

-Current undergraduate students may improve their GPA by repeating a course and requesting a recalculation in which a grade of "D" or "F" was earned.
-In order to recalculate the GPA, the repetition must be consistent with the policy on course repeats, and the student must initiate the recalculation process with the approval of their advisor (or the dean, if it is a second repetition).
+Current undergraduate students may improve their GPA by repeating a course in which a grade of "D" or "F" was earned.
+In order to recalculate the GPA, the repetition must be consistent with the policy on course repeats).
+The university will use only the highest grade and the credit hours associated with that highest grade in all attempts of the same course in the calculation of the overall undergraduate GPA, program GPA, credit hour totals.
+Withdrawals are not counted as an attempt.
+“W” grades will not result in a GPA recalculation.

 Only courses taken at Youngstown State University may be used in recalculating the GPA.
 The original course and subsequent attempts must be completed at YSU.
 Transfer, study abroad, and/or transient courses are not eligible to be used as a repetition.
 Students who have been conferred a bachelor's degree cannot repeat a course for recalculation of the students' GPA.
 A student holding an associate degree may petition for a GPA recalculation only if currently pursuing a bachelor's degree at YSU.
 The Recalculation form (formerly known as a Repetition form) and the Petition for a Late Withdrawal cannot be used for the same course.

-All YSU grades, including grades of "D" or "F" deducted from the GPA as a result of an approved Recalculation form, will be counted in determining honors for graduation.
+All YSU grades, including grades of "D" or "F" deducted from the GPA because of a recalculation will be counted in determining honors for graduation.

 Academic Reassessment